Workload Automation Blog IT Operations Blog

 What SOAPs are not

-“SOAPs expand the role of traditional workload automation by adapting to cloud-native infrastructure and application architecture.
-These tools complement and integrate with DevOps toolchains to provide customer-focused agility in addition to cost-savings, operational efficiency and process standardization.”
+“SOAPs expand the role of traditional workload automation by adapting to use cases that deliver and extend into data pipelines, cloud-native infrastructure and application architectures.
+These tools complement and integrate with DevOps toolchains to provide customer-focused agility and to cost savings, operational efficiency and process standardization.” .”
 (Page 2)

 What is the future for SOAPs?